triton-inference-server/python_backend/README.md

 dependencies.
 Alternatively, you can create a [Python Execution Environment](#using-custom-python-execution-environments).
 You can find the files for this example in [examples/pytorch](examples/pytorch).

+## AddSub in JAX

+The JAX example shows how to serve JAX in Triton using Python Backend.
+You can find the complete example instructions in [examples/jax](examples/jax/README.md).

 ## Business Logic Scripting

 The BLS example needs the dependencies required for both of the above examples.